Backelite/BkVASPhoneView/README.md

 ![IB-Usage](assets/ib-usage.gif)

-BkVASPhoneView works with Auto-Layout : juste like a regular UILabel, by not setting a specific width and height, its size will not exceed the size it requires.
+BkVASPhoneView works great with Auto-Layout : juste like a regular UILabel, by not setting a specific width and height, its size will not exceed the size it requires.

+Please note that **IBDesignable feature is not available through a Carthage installation**.
+Please see [#335](https://github.com/Carthage/Carthage/issues/335) for more information.

 ## Programmatically